tea2x/quantum-purse/README.md

 If you have no reference, `Sha2-256s` is good to start with.

+## Custom BIP39
+Quantum Purse uses custom BIP39 as the mnemonic seed backup format.
+See https://github.com/tea2x/quantum-purse-key-vault for more details.

 ## 73 CKB
 Due to the larger size of the quantum lock script:
 - Minimum CKB per quantum-safe cell is 73 CKB